 A post-service appeal of an adverse benefit determination requiring a determination involving medical judgment should be submitted to the utilization review manager.
-Details on how to submit an appeal to the utilization review manager will be provided by the utilization review manager upon an adverse benefit determination.
+Details on how to submit an appeal to the utilization review manager upon an adverse benefit determination.
 You may call the utilization review manager (phone number on your ID card) for more information.